fuyingdi/ImGuiCmakeTemplate/README.md

 # ImGuiCmakeTemplate
-simplified template for dear imgui
+simplified template for dear imgui, use opengl3 as render backend
 # How to use
     mkdir build
     cd build